Blitz Club: Entry criteria

 The club has a strict ban on photography and filming to ensure that guests can concentrate fully on dancing.
 According to the operators, however, the club also wants to be a place of inclusion without a strict door policy.
 Since the club's curfew was lifted in July 2017, it is now allowed to remain open until the morning hours.

 Fire brigade and police operations on the opening day

 The club's opening event on 22 April 2017 made headlines throughout Germany.
 In the weeks leading up to the opening event, extensive media coverage had generated significant hype for the opening night and resulted in large crowds turning up at Museumsinsel.
 Instead of the permitted maximum of 800 guests, the club was quickly overcrowded with 1,500 people.

 The situation escalated as crowds began to spill onto access roads, emergency exits, escape routes and nearby tram tracks.
 This resulted in a major fire brigade and police intervention to defuse the situation.
 Police and fire services blocked a nearby major arterial road, cleared the venue's front terrace and sent hundreds of people home.
 Numerous disappointed guests later criticized the event's poor planning and management.

+Closure of the venue at Deutsches Museum

+In February 2026, it was announced that the Blitz Club would close its venue at the Deutsches Museum later that year.
+While Deutsches Museum stated that the club's operators decided not to extend the lease due to upcoming renovation works at the museum, the operators, however, stated that they had not been offered a long-term lease extension.
+The operators also stated that the closure of the Deutsches Museum venue would not mark the end of the club and that they were actively working on securing a successor location.
+At the end of July 2026, the club will bid farewell to its current venue with a four-day closing party.